Determinants, even instantons and Bridgeland stability: Quiver Stability

 \section{Quiver Stability}

-Another important notion of stability that used in this setting is the notion of quiver stability as defined by King in \cite{King}, the results here come from the interplay of the these two notions of stability.
+Another important notion of stability we will use is that of quiver stability as defined by King in \cite{King}, the main results in the paper come from the interplay of these two notions of stability.

-A quiver is a collection $Q=(Q_0,Q_1,s,t)$ where $Q_0$ is the set of vertices, $Q_1$ is the set of arrows between the vertices and $s,t:Q_1\rightarrow Q_0$ are the starter and terminal ends of the arrows, respectively.
+A \emph{quiver} is a collection $Q=(Q_0,Q_1,s,t)$, where $Q_0$ is the set of vertices, $Q_1$ is the set of arrows between the vertices and $s,t:Q_1\rightarrow Q_0$ are the starter and terminal ends of the arrows, respectively.
 Our concern in this setting is with finite quivers, that means $Q_0$ and $Q_1$ are finite sets.

-It is possible to form the associative $k$-algebra of paths $kQ$ of the quiver $Q$ given by the formal concatenation of elements in $Q_1$ such that the multiplication satisfies $p \ast q=0$ if $s(p)\neq t(q)$, this allows for us to extend the functions $s,t$ to $kQ$ and with that define a relation for the quiver $Q$ as any ideal $J$ in $kQ$ such that $J$ is generated by a finite set of $k$-linear combination of paths with the same starter and terminal ends.
-A quiver $Q$ with relations $J$ will be denoted by $(Q,J)$
+The path algebra of $Q$ is an associative $k$-algebra $kQ$ of the quiver $Q$ with a basis given by paths in $Q$ and a product given by the formal concatenation of elements in $Q_1$ such that the multiplication satisfies $p \cdot q=0$ if $s(p)\neq t(q)$.
+Extending the functions $s,t$ to $kQ$, we define a relation for the quiver $Q$ to be any admissible ideal $J$ in $kQ$, that is, $J$ is an ideal generated by a finite set of $k$-linear combination of paths with the same starter and terminal ends.
+A quiver $Q$ with relations $J$ will be denoted by $(Q,J)$.

 \begin{example} The $n$-Kronecker quiver $K_n$ is defined by $Q_0$ with two elements $p,q$ and $n$ arrows from $p$ to $q$ in $Q_1$. \end{example}